xiewu/stagehand/.changeset/tender-rats-cheat.md

 "@browserbasehq/stagehand": minor
 ---

-Adding support to Computer Use Agents (aka CUA).
-This unlocks brand new frontier of applications for Stagehand users 🤘!
+You can now use Computer Using Agents (CUA) natively in Stagehand for both Anthropic and OpenAI models!
+This unlocks a brand new frontier of applications for Stagehand users 🤘